 And their new Corduroy collection?
 To die for.
 I need one of everything.

 Modern Piggy bows are the best combination of quality and price I’ve seen.
 They do quite a few sales (or you can buy grab bags sometimes!) and their hair bows hold up beautifully – the ones I got last year still look brand new.
-They have a really wide selection of styles and I just love every single one I have.
+They have a really wide selection of styles of girls hair bows and I just love every single one I have.

 A Little Lady Shop